1.2 Data Science Role and Skill Tracks

 Data science is the elephant.
-With the data science hype picking upstream, many professionals changed their titles to be “Data Scientist” without any necessary qualifications.
-Today’s data scientists have vastly different backgrounds, yet each conceptualizes the elephant based on his/her professional training and application area.
+With the increasing popularity of data science, many professionals changed their titles to be “Data Scientist” without any necessary qualifications.
+Today’s data scientists come from vastly different backgrounds, each with their own unique perspective on what data science is and how it should be approached.
 And to make matters worse, most of us are not even fully aware of our conceptualizations, much less the uniqueness of the experience from which they are derived.

 “We don’t see things as they are, we see them as we are. [by Anais Nin]”

-It is annoying but true.
 So, the answer to the question “what is data science?” depends on who you are talking to.
-Who may you be talking to then?
-Data science has three main skill tracks: engineering, analysis, and modeling (and yes, the order matters!).
+Data science has three main skill tracks (figure 1.1): engineering, analysis, and modeling/inference (and yes, the order matters!).

-When people talk about all the machine learning and AI algorithms, they often overlook the critical data engineering part that makes everything possible.
+When people talk about all the machine learning and artificial intelligence algorithms, they often overlook the critical data engineering part that makes everything possible.
 Data engineering is the unseen iceberg under the water surface.
 Does your company need a data scientist?
-You are not ready for a data scientist if you don’t have a data engineer yet.
+You are only ready for a data scientist if you have a data engineer.
 You need to have the ability to get data before making sense of it.
-If you only deal with small datasets with formatted data, you may be able to get by with plain text files such as CSV (i.e., comma-separated values) or even Excel Spreadsheet.
-As the data increasing in volume, variety, and velocity, data engineering becomes a sophisticated discipline in its own right.
+If you only deal with small datasets with formatted data, you can get by with plain text files such as CSV (i.e., comma-separated values) or spreadsheets.
+As the data increases in volume, variety, and velocity, data engineering becomes a sophisticated discipline in its own right.

 - Data environment

 Designing and setting up the entire environment to support data science workflow is the prerequisite for data science projects.
-It may include setting up storage in the cloud, Kafka platform, Hadoop and Spark cluster, etc. Each company has a unique data condition and need.
+It includes setting up storage in the cloud, Kafka platform, Hadoop and Spark clusters, etc. Each company has a unique data condition and need.
 The data environment will be different depending on the size of the data, update frequency, the complexity of analytics, compatibility with the back-end infrastructure, and (of course) budget.

 - Data management

 Automated data collection is a common task that includes parsing the logs (depending on the stage of the company and the type of industry you are in), web scraping, API queries, and interrogating data streams.
-Determine and construct data schema to support analytical and modeling needs.
-Use tools, processes, guidelines to ensure data is correct, standardized, and documented.
+Data management includes constructing data schema to support analytics and modeling needs, and ensuring data is correct, standardized, and documented.